 A few days ago — more in hope than expectation — I went up to the glamorous Coronet Peak skifield, which can be seen from the airport and some of the eastern suburbs of Queenstown.
 They do night skiing there, with brilliant lights on during the season.
 It’s really something to behold.

 Unfortunately, rocks and dirt everywhere confirmed my worst fears.

 This satellite view shows the route from Queenstown to the West Matukituki Valley by way of Cardrona and Wanaka.
 The Wanaka-to-Mount Aspiring Road, partly sealed and partly not, has been added in red.
 The road is about 50 km long and ends at a place called Raspberry Flat, where there’s a carpark.
 The track up the West Matukituki Valley has been shown with yellow dots.
-I’ve added Snow Farm to this satellite view as well, for I talk about the Snow Farm, a Nordic track resort, in an earlier pair of posts.
+I’ve added Snow Farm to this satellite view as well, for I talk about the Snow Farm, a Nordic track resort, in another pair of posts.
 There was snow then!

 The plane from Queenstown to Auckland usually flies between Mount Aspiring and Lake Wanaka.
 You get some pretty good views if the weather is fine.
 In the evening, Mount Aspiring / Tititea stands out like a white dog’s tooth against the red sunset.
 This, too, is something to behold.

 Here’s a closer, 3D view of the West Matukituki Valley.
 The words Mount Aspiring in this photo do not refer to the mountain as such, but to the homestead of a sheep-farm called Mount Aspiring Station, run by a family called the Aspinalls.